nhsengland/datascience/docs/what_is_data_science/index.md

 **Artificial Intelligence** and **Machine Learning** are techniques which are widely associated with data science and data scientists, and which can be applied to basically any of the problems listed above.
 See also this article on the ["Seven Patterns of AI"](https://www.forbes.com/sites/cognitiveworld/2019/09/17/the-seven-patterns-of-ai/?sh=448cf51812d0).

-??? info "How do data scientists differ from analysts and Data engineers?"
+??? info "How do data scientists differ from analysts and data engineers?"
-    Data science can be quite hard to pin down, as it covers a lot of different techniques, and problems, and data scientists themselves often have a lot of overlap with analysts and Data engineers.
+    Data science can be quite hard to pin down, as it covers a lot of different techniques, and problems, and data scientists themselves often have a lot of overlap with analysts and data engineers.
 Analysts and engineers might well use data science techniques in their work!

     However, generally data scientists are more focused on looking ahead, embracing and exploiting new techniques across a range of different types of data, e.g. unstructured data, such as text, images, audio.